111LUX/FVWM/README.md

 ### Embedded drop down applications
 * **Drop down terminal** is available, toggle its visibility with Ctrl+F1 hotkey.
 No additional actions required, it's working with every screen resolution "out of the box", urxvt terminal emulator will be used if installed, or otherwise xterm.
 It "remembers" its maximized state even when is hidden (maximize/unmaximize it with Super+W hotkey, or using tiling functionality - Super+Up/Down/Left/Right arrows).
-* **Drop down telegram client** is added too, press Alt+F1 and it will be displayed on left side of screen. "telegram-desktop" executable will be used in your _$PATH_, so make sure it exists, in most cases installation of "telegram-desktop" package should be enough.
+* **Drop down telegram client** is added too, press Alt+F1 and it will be displayed on left side of screen. "telegram-desktop" executable will be used in your _$PATH_, so make sure it exists, in most cases an installation of `telegram-desktop` package should be enough.

 ---